Half-Life (series): Film

 On February 6, 2013, while speaking at the 2013 DICE conference about storytelling in games and film, J. J. Abrams and Gabe Newell announced that they had plans for a game and a film collaboration.
 Abrams said, "There's an idea we have for a game that we'd like to work with Valve on," while Newell said, "We're going to figure out if we can make a Portal movie or Half-Life movie together".
 In an interview in March 2016, Abrams stated that while he has been working on many other projects since, he still has plans to direct these films in the future, with both films in the writing stage.

 Half-Life: Uplink

-A short film, Half-Life: Uplink, was developed by Cruise Control, a British marketing agency, and released on March 15, 1999.
+A short film, Half-Life: Uplink, (which is unrelated to the demo of the same name) was developed by Cruise Control, a British marketing agency, and released on March 15, 1999.
 However, Sierra withdrew it from circulation after Sierra and Valve had failed to resolve licensing issues with Cruise Control over the film.
 The critical reception of the film was very poor.
 The film's plot was that of a journalist attempting to infiltrate the Black Mesa Research Facility and discover what was happening there.